Call us: (Australia)+61 7 3031 7777

 United States

-At Coronado’s U.S. sites, biodiversity is considered early during site evaluation.
-Endangered plants and animals are protected on a federal level by the U.S. Fish & Wildlife service (USFWS) as well as on a state level by the West Virginia Division of Natural Resources (WVDNR), the Virginia Department of Wildlife Resources (DWR), and similar offices in Pennsylvania.
+At Coronado’s U.S. sites, endangered plants and animals are protected on a federal level by the U.S. Fish & Wildlife service (USFWS) as well as on a state level by the West Virginia Division of Natural Resources (WVDNR), the Virginia Department of Wildlife Resources (DWR), and similar offices in Pennsylvania.

 Interactive mapping tools are used to identify plants and animal species within specific distances of Coronado’s proposed project areas in the U.S. so that avoidance or protective measures are considered early in the evaluation and design process.
-In addition to this resource, U.S. regulatory agencies maintain lists of waters that are protected as “trout waters” and as a result are assigned more stringent/protective water quality limitations.
+U.S. regulatory agencies maintain lists of waters that are protected and assigned more stringent/protective water quality limitations.

 Areas of specific plant and animal habitat are defined in the regions of Coronado’s U.S. operations.
-For example, trout streams are located in the vicinity of our Greenbrier mine site.
-Guyandotte Crayfish are a species of interest in the vicinity of our Logan mine site and Big Sandy Crayfish are of interest in the area of our Buchanan mine site.
+For example, Guyandotte Crayfish are a species of interest in the vicinity of our Logan complex and Big Sandy Crayfish are of interest in the area of our Buchanan complex.

-The U.S. currently holds permits that cover more than 9,000 acres in Kentucky, Virginia and West Virginia.
-Each permit is carefully evaluated prior to issuance to determine pre-mining biological conditions regarding water, flora and fauna.
+We hold permits that cover more than 9,000 acres in Kentucky, Virginia and West Virginia.
+Each permit is carefully evaluated to determine pre-mining biological conditions regarding water, flora and fauna.
 The post-mining land-use plan is then developed to ensure the land is restored to equal or better use.

 Water